Charles Seife

 Charles Seife is an American author, journalist, and professor at New York University.
 He has written extensively on scientific and mathematical topics.

 Career

-Seife holds a mathematics degree from Princeton University (1993), an M.S. in mathematics from Yale University and a M.S. in journalism from Columbia University.
+Seife holds a mathematics degree from Princeton University (1993), an M.S. in mathematics from Yale University and an M.S. in journalism from Columbia University.

 Seife wrote for Science magazine and New Scientist before joining the Department of Journalism at New York University where he became a professor.

 Books

 His first and best-known published book is Zero: The Biography of a Dangerous Idea (Viking, 2000).

 In Proofiness: How You're Being Fooled By the Numbers (Penguin, 2010) Seife focuses on how much propaganda uses numbers worded in such a way that they confuse people and can be misinterpreted.